 The College shall maintain an application for admission, a transcript of high school work, and documentation of college Course Readiness Assessment scores or Standardized Test scores (SAT/ACT) for all degree or diploma students.
 The College shall maintain additional information such as medical forms as required for students enrolled in certain programs.
 All file forms are property of Nash Community College and will not be returned to the student, and will not be forwarded.
-The Admissions Office shall ensure that appropriate documents are in the permanent student file Student records maintained on the College computerized system, Elluican Colleague and OnBase, are secured by the firewall and password protected.
+The Admissions Office shall ensure that appropriate documents are in the permanent student file Student records maintained on the College computerized system, Ellucian Colleague and OnBase, are secured by the firewall and password protected.

 The Director of Records and Registrar maintains all registration documents, records of release of information, and correspondence relating to the student.
-Except for the permanent transcript data which is transferred to disk, the paper copy of permanent records of students not enrolled for five (5) years from the date of last enrollment shall be destroyed as specified in the Records, Retention and Disposition Schedule for Institutions in the rth Carolina Community College System.
+The paper copy of permanent records of students not enrolled for five (5) years from the date of last enrollment shall be destroyed as specified in the Records, Retention and Disposition Schedule for Institutions in the North Carolina Community College System.